 If you've reached the Environments limit on your account, get in touch with us to review your plan and make sure it meets your needs.

-In the Domains tab in your Chameleon Dashboard, you can view all domains and subdomains that have the Chameleon snippet installed and show user activity.
+On the Environments page, you can view all domains and subdomains that have the Chameleon snippet installed and show user activity.

-Here, you can keep an overview and manage all domains easily.
-Glance at the different Environments your domains and subdomains are assigned to and ensure the most relevant ones stay active.
-Use the column headers to quickly sort your list out π.
+Here, you can maintain an overview and easily manage all domains.
+Review the different Environments your domains and subdomains are assigned to and ensure the most relevant ones stay active.
+Use the column headers to sort your list.

 π If you set a domain's default Environment, it will be applied to all current subdomains without an Environment set.
 Any future subdomains that are added will also be set to the default Environment.